skienzmatishun/rippreport/content/p/canons-no-powder/index.md

 ---
-title: "CANONS — NO POWDER"
+title: CANONS — NO POWDER
 date: 2021-12-13
-thumbnail: "img/canons-no-powder.png"
+thumbnail: img/canons-no-powder.png
 categories:
 - monday-mayhem
 authors:
 - admin
+alttags: "Lack of accountability in Baldwin County judicial ethics: a judge/developer facing approval conflicts"
 ---
 The Alabama Judicial Canons are the baseline ethics that Alabama Judges are suppose to abide by.
 In Baldwin County the Canons have NO powder, because there is no accountability.

 Canon 2: “avoid impropriety and the appearance of impropriety in all his activities”.